-Microwave Crisp (Chip) Maker
+Microwave Vegetable/Potato Chip Maker

 You may be asking what the hell is it?

-Well it is a microwave crisp (chip) maker.
+Well it is a microwave Crisp Chip maker.
 With it you can make low fat crisps in the microwave without the need for any oil.

 It comes with a nifty little potato slicer for slicing your potatoes.

 Then place one potato slice in each individual space and you are ready to cook them in the microwave.
-I would say these take approx 6 mins, but once you get to beyond 4 1/2 mins, I would keep an eye on them.
+I would say these take approx 6 mins, but once you get to beyond 4 ½ mins, I would keep an eye on them.
 They will have started to turn a golden/brown colour when they are ready, like the below picture:

 Once you take them out of the microwave, I recommend removing them from the holder straight away and placing them in your bowl to cool down, as otherwise they will stick together.